Skip to main content

 How to apply

-• Cover letter: Including 1) your research interests and how you would include Japan in your research, 2) why you think the Japan-Australia relation is important, and 3) your research topic for this fellowship program.
+• A cover letter: Including 1) your research interests and how you would include Japan in your research, 2) why you think the Japan-Australia relation is important, and 3) your research topic for this fellowship program.

-• Curriculum Vitae (CV): Include at least two reference contacts in the CV.
+• Your Curriculum Vitae (CV): Including the details of at least two reference contacts.

-• Writing sample: Please note, writing samples will be used for selection purposes only.
+• A writing sample: Please note, writing samples will be used for selection purposes only.
 Applicants do not need to produce new writing for the application.
 Applicants are expected to submit a writing sample of approx. 1,500 words in length.

 Eligibility